HGH Products and Mad Cow Disease

 Our ProBLEN HGH Supplements Are Safe

-The human growth hormone and IGF-1 used in our products is synthetic, and we use deer antler velvet as a source for IGF-1, IGF-2, and all other growth factors.
+The human growth hormone, IGF-1, and IGF-2 used in our products is synthetic, and we use deer antler velvet as a source for IGF-1, IGF-2, and all other growth factors.
 These ingredients cannot cause mad cow disease.

 We do use organotherapy which includes anterior pituitarum and liver extract of either U.S.D.A. bovine or porcine source.
 Our products, which are made in a U.S. FDA approved lab and are FDA registered, must adhere to the strict guidelines of the FDA.